-Favourite thing to do in science Looking at pretty pictures of cute animals and being able to call it work!
+Favourite thing to do in my job Looking at pretty pictures of cute animals and being able to call it work!

 I’m really just a big kid – growing up with an interest in animals and natural history and now being paid to study it!